Hasmik-M/GOTSurvivalPredictor/README.md

 # GOTSurvivalPredictor
-Predict how many seasons a character would survive based on their biography from Rotten Tomatoes.
+Predict how many seasons a character would survive in Game of Thrones based on their personal biography from Rotten Tomatoes.